PmXa/why_lift/Readme.md

 # Why Lift? 💪🤔💭

 This project seeks to solve another specific problem of mine: tracking my fitness routine.
-I just want to see my progress, log the repetitions made for every exercise type in a spreadsheet and see the plot.
+I just want to see my progress, log the repetitions made for every workout type in a spreadsheet and see the plot.

 > [!note] Some background
 >